ON DISC -- THE STRONGEST ENTRIES

 it, I believe(?), a big dark bawl.
 Couldn't agree more.
 Depressing.

-Another Bayreuth reading, this time from 1970 and released by DG, features Pierre
+Another Bayreuth reading, from 1970, features Pierre

 All four principals are also in generally respectable vocal control, if not invariably